The these are some general notes about MacPorts.

 $ sudo mkdir /Volumes/cdromFind the non-Mac/HFS partition/slice on the cd using

-$ sudo mount_cd9660 -r /dev/disk[X]s[Y] /Volumes/cdromwhere X is the disk number for the cd shown bydiskutil list
+$ sudo mount_cd9660 -r /dev/disk[X]s[Y] /Volumes/cdromwhere X is the disk number for the cd shown bydiskutil listand Y is the slice number for the cd shown bydiskutil list.

 - Create the ISO image using